frothkoetter/cdw/README.md

 ------
-## Lab 6 - Time Travel and Parition Evolution
+## Lab 6 - Time Travel and Partition Evolution

 Cloudera Iceberg is a high-performance format for huge analytic tables for engines like Spark, Impala Flink and Hive to safely work with the same tables, at the same time.